 Treva Zoe Wilson

-To send flowers in memory of Treva Zoe Wilson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Treva Zoe Wilson, please visit our Heartfelt Sympathies Store.

 April 3, 1923 – January 10, 2020

 Treva Zoe Wilson was born in Melbourne, AR, to William and Bertha Grills.
 She peacefully passed into Heaven, in the presence of her cherished and loving family, on January 10, 2020.
 Treva and her four siblings grew up in a hard-working farming environment.
 She loved going to school as a child, especially math and history classes.
 She loved to play baseball and basketball and if asked, would tell you she was “pretty good.”

 Treva married her childhood sweetheart, Sammie Wilson, and together, they raised four sons.
 Around 1948, Treva, Sammie, and their young family moved to Washington state as a part of the migration of many such families, looking for work in the orchards.
 They moved up and down the Columbia River Valley from Okanogan, WA, to Orondo, WA, eventually settling in Wenatchee.